 - Evidence of how pedagogical research informs your teaching

-Nomination packets are due January 10, 2018 to Debra Charlesworth in the Graduate School via e-mail or campus mail.
+Nomination packets are due January 7, 2021 to the Graduate School via e-mail.
+Please submit as a single PDF file.
 Eligible students with a complete nomination packet will be evaluated by a panel of faculty from the University.

 Recipients of the MAGS Excellence in Teaching Award will receive: